-35. My child just turned 18, do I still have access to his/her medical records?
+36. My child is 19 can I have access to his/her medical records?

-A. No. This includes medications for colds, flu like symptoms, UTIs, allergies, etc.
+A. No. This policy includes medications for colds, flu like symptoms, UTIs, allergies, etc.

 A. Yes, within 30 days of your last visit

-A. Up to one year.
-After 365 days you will need to schedule an appointment.
+A. Up to one year from your last physical.
+After 365 days you will need to schedule a physical.

 Thank you for taking the time to read our FAQs.
 If you did not find your answer call 305-392-0449.